Ice101781/trailer-cube/README.md

 ###Is *trailer_cube* still in development?

 &nbsp; *trailer_cube* is no longer in development mainly because of the amount of time that proved necessary to manage a database of the latest movie trailers.
 It seemed more prudent to focus on developing applications that don't demand daily upkeep.
 In addition to this, there are intellectual property considerations.
-Hopefully, this demo and the code supporting it still prove useful in some way to those looking for examples of Three.js implementations that focus on HTML5 video as a medium.
+Hopefully, this demo and the code supporting it still prove useful to those looking for examples of Three.js implementations that focus on HTML5 video as a medium.